 - evil-surround provides commands to add, remove, and change parentheses and other delimiters. - evil-textobj-anyblock adds a text-object that matches the closest of any parenthesis or other delimiter pair.

 Many distributions of Vim ship with support for Scheme, which will mostly work for Racket.
-As of version 7.3.518, Vim detects files with the extension .rkt as having the scheme filetype.
-Version 8.2.3368 added support for .rktd and .rktl.
+Vim also ships with some special support for Racket.